 The next mattress on our list is made by the online mattress brand, Zoma Sleep, and receives great reviews both on their website and Amazon.
 The Zoma Hybrid contains a comfort layer of cooling gel memory foam and a pocketed coil system to make it Zoma’s most breathable mattress yet.
 It is designed to optimize sleep and enhance recovery.

-Zoma markets their mattress for athletes to help them sleep deeper and perform their best, but really, this bed can help anybody get better sleep and feel refreshed in the mornings.
+Zoma markets their mattress for athletes to help them sleep undisturbed and perform their best, but really, this bed can help anybody get better sleep and feel refreshed in the mornings.
 As an online brand, Zoma offers free shipping and a 100-night sleep trial with every Zoma Hybrid.

-The first layer of the Zoma Mattress is two inches of gel memory foam with Triangulex™ technology.
-As we mentioned, the gels in this layer work to keep you cool, but the Triangulex™ serves a different purpose: it consists of triangle-shaped cutouts to provide zoned support.
+The first layer of the Zoma Hybrid is two inches of gel memory foam.
+As we mentioned, the gels in this layer work to keep you cool.

 Below the gel memory foam is a transition layer of Reactiv™ to allow for deeper contouring and keep you lifted in a comfy position.
 It evenly distributes weight, isolates motion, and improves the bed’s bounciness.